lampix-org/lampixjs-state/README.md

 Binds the callback to the area group.
 This does not notify Lampix of the event.
 This function returns a function that tells Lampix to register the event for this group immediately.

+`registerEvents()`

+Notifies Lampix of the relationship between the event type, event handler and areas.

+`addArea(area: Rect[])`
+`removeAreas(identifier: { propName: string, propValue: any })`

+Removes areas that match the given identifier.
+To easily identify a rectangle in a group of them, we suggest adding a specific property to look for, such as `name` or `id`.

 ## Example

 ### Using .enable()